Holle is an expert in all things dogs, gardening, and horses. She is a professional writer by trade.

 On the other hand, there’s a chance that my pup’s illness began with aspiration pneumonia.
-As you already know, we were having to bottle feed the Great Dane puppies while their mother was in the animal hospital, and bottle feeding puppies often causes aspiration pneumonia.
+As you already know, we were having to bottle feed the Great Dane puppies while their mother was in the animal hospital, and bottle feeding puppies often cause aspiration pneumonia.
 Since the bout with kennel cough, we’ve been administering liquid meds by mouth to the pups, so that could have been the culprit, too.

 Viral pneumonia is caused by a virus, obviously.
 In the case of dog pneumonia, the culprit is most often the canine distemper virus or canine influenza virus.
 Dog pneumonia can also be a serious secondary infection caused by canine parvovirus.
 By the way, kennel cough can also develop into pneumonia.
-Viral infections that might cause or complicate kennel cough include canine parainfluenza virus, canine distemper virus, canine reo virus, canine herpes virus, and/or canine adenovirus.
+Viral infections that might cause or complicate kennel cough include canine parainfluenza virus, canine distemper virus, canine reovirus, canine herpes virus, and/or canine adenovirus.

 Viral pneumonia usually isn’t as serious as bacterial pneumonia, but unfortunately, there’s often some overlapping.
 In other words, bacterial pneumonia often follows a viral pneumonia infection.
 Antibiotics don’t work on viruses, but dogs can be vaccinated against some of the viruses that cause dog pneumonia.

 Bacterial pneumonia can be caused by several different bacteria.
 With dog pneumonia, the bacteria most often responsible is the Bordetella bacteria.
-More specifically, it’s often Bordetella bronchiseptica, the same bacteria that’s often associated with kennel cough.
+More specifically, it’s often Bordetella bronchiseptica, the same bacteria that are often associated with kennel cough.
 Bacterial pneumonia in canines can also be caused by Streptococcus zooepidemicus, Proteus, Staphylococcus, Pasteurella, and E. coli.

 Bacterial pneumonia can be serious, and in puppies and old dogs, it can be fatal.
 For canines with a weak immune system, the condition can be fatal, too.
 If diagnosed early enough, the bacteria might be eliminated with antibiotic treatment, and the pooch-patient might recover with good care.
 An affected dog might need to stay at a veterinary hospital for several days or even longer.
 Very sick dogs will need round-the-clock monitoring and professional veterinary care.
 Mild cases of dog pneumonia are sometimes treated at home.

 One of the types of pneumonia that is often seen in puppies is aspiration pneumonia.
 This is especially true with bottle-fed puppies and with pups that have received liquid oral medications.
 Sometimes tube feeding can also cause aspiration pneumonia.
-That happens when the contents being delivered wind up in the trachea, or windpipe, instead of in the esophagus or stomach.
+What happens when the contents being delivered wind up in the trachea, or windpipe, instead of in the esophagus or stomach.